Requirements for Enrollment in the Credentialing Program:

 Physics 2: Applied Heat, Electricity and Magnetism

-This course covers the study of the fundamental concepts of fluids at rest, thermometry, heat, Coulumb's Law, electric field, electric potentials, capacitance, current, resistance, electric energy and power, DC circuits and sound waves.
+General Physics 2 covers study of the fundamental concepts of temperature, law of thermodynamics, Coulomb's Law, insulators, electric field, electric principles, electric current, resistance, electric energy, and circuits connections.

 Musculoskeletal System Evaluation